Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The actual setting, while simple, was fantastic.
 It was a classic four pronged platinum solitaire.
 The craftsmanship and quality was on par with any company that I would entrust.
 Overall, the ring I purchased was a nice choice, right in line with our recommendations (an eye-clean, well cut J color for a solitaire).

 Another issue that crops up is their lack of selection.
 At any given store, they will only have 10-20 options.
 The quality and craftsmanship is fantastic, but that leaves little room for individuality and personal tastes.
 Even if you look online, their options are limited.
 They only have about 7 different solitaire setting options for round diamonds.
-To contrast, James Allen has about 50 settings covering a vast array of ring styles and Blue Nile has an eye-popping 66 different solitaire selections.
+To contrast, James Allen has about 50 settings covering a vast array of ring styles (you can read our review of James Allen engagement rings) and Blue Nile has an eye-popping 66 different solitaire selections (here is our review of Blue Nile Engagement Rings).
 The ring we bought was a perfect example.
 While it was very nice, my friend (who joined me for the secret shopping and tried on the rings) was not overwhelmed by the style.
 Afterwards, we were looking online and she was immediately drawn to a more delicate style like this 1.5mm comfort fit setting.

 Though the ring is nice, the value is just not there.
 The ring cost $3,503.99, including tax.
 Any way you cut it, the price is not justified by the product.
 Two comparisons can be made here, one based on my grading (J VS2) and one based on their grading (I VS2).

-Here we have a beautiful 0.70ct J VS1 to go along with this platinum solitaire setting from James Allen.
+Here we have a beautiful 0.70ct J VS1 from James Allen to go along with this platinum solitaire setting.
 This is a virtually identical ring, retailing for $2,740, a whopping 25% cheaper with sales tax included.
 Please don’t take our comparisons here as recommendations for what you should buy (though that is a great looking diamond).
 We are just trying to find similar diamonds so we compare apples to apples.
 If you are looking for help buying an engagement, contact us and we will make personal recommendations for you.

 Even if you want to go with their grading (despite them no longer using GIA certification), you would still save 28% if you went with this 0.70ct I color VS2 Clarity Excellent cut from Blue Nile and paired it with this solitaire setting.